 Should You Supplement School Speech Therapy with Private Sessions?

-Kids can receive a variety of services through their public school, and speech therapy is one of them.
+Abby Barnes, M.S., CCC-SLPKids can receive a variety of services through their public school, and speech therapy is one of them.
 Some children are able to make great progress with speech therapy at school.
-However, for other children, school speech therapy isn’t enough.
-They may need to supplement school therapy with private speech therapy sessions.
+However, for other children, school services aren't enough.
+They benefit from combining school therapy with private speech therapy sessions.

-If you’re wondering whether your child needs outside speech therapy, here are some factors to consider, along with information about the cost of speech therapy and finding a therapist.
+You may be wondering whether your child needs outside speech therapy if they receive speech therapy at school.
+Here are some factors to consider, along with information about the cost of speech therapy and finding a therapist.

 School speech therapy vs. private speech therapy: What to consider